 As is publicly known, the Archbishop of Canterbury, the Most Reverend Justin Welby, has invited all active bishops in the Anglican Communion to attend the Lambeth Conference in the summer of 2020.
 We are pleased that all active bishops have been invited to participate fully in Lambeth 2020, a reality that was not made possible at Lambeth 2008, when Bishop Gene Robinson was not invited.

 It has been a long tradition for bishops’ spouses to be invited to attend Lambeth as well.
-However, this bidding has not been extended to same-gender spouses, including Bishop Kevin Robertson’s spouse, Mr. Mohan Sharma.
+However, this bidding has not been extended to same-sex spouses, including Bishop Kevin Robertson’s spouse, Mr. Mohan Sharma.
 This act of exclusion is troubling to us.
 While we recognize that the issues involved in a decision of this nature are many-faceted, we wish to express our dismay and sadness at the pain that this causes all of us within the College of Bishops, but in particular Bishop Kevin and Mohan as our friends and co-labourers in the gospel.
 St. Paul expressed it well in 1 Corinthians 12:26, If one member suffers, all suffer together with it…

 We also acknowledge that the Archbishop of Canterbury’s decision not only touches Bishop Kevin and Mohan directly, but also sends ripples of sorrow, both locally and globally, especially within the LGBTQ community.
 Our diocese is strengthened, inspired and deepened by the faith and witness of our LGBTQ clergy and laity.
 As St. Paul continues in verse 26, …if one member is honoured, all rejoice together with it.